-This wonderful property is situated in the sought after area of Ifold in West Sussex, approximately 2 miles equi-distant of Loxwood and Plaistow, both of which have local stores catering for every day needs.
+Ifold is a sought after semi-rural residential area within West Sussex approximately 2 miles equi-distant of Loxwood and Plaistow, both of which have local stores catering for every day needs.
 Billingshurst with its range of shops, schooling for all age groups and mainline station to London/Victoria lies approximately 6 miles to the south/east whilst the larger centres of Horsham and Guildford are approximately 13 and 15 miles respectively.
 The towns of Haslemere and Guildford both have mainline stations to London/Waterloo.
 The area is surrounded by open countryside with sporting facilities including golf at the nearby Foxbridge Golf Club and golf and leisure complexes at Slinfold and Cranleigh.

 En-Suite Shower Room